Arizona Court Records

 These penalties listed above may also include; such as therapy, fine, probation, or electronic monitoring if the judge imposes it.
 The judgment of the court may also be influenced by some factors such as;

 - The circumstances that surround the crime: A judge may sentence a defendant to the aggravated term, which is longer than the normal term, or a mitigated term which is shorter.
-This is dependent on if an accomplice was present, the age of the victim was over the age of 65, the age of the defendant when the crime was committed, and if the defendant’s participation in the crime was minor.
+This is dependent on whether an accomplice was present, the age of the victim was over the age of 65, the age of the defendant when the crime was committed, and if the defendant’s participation in the crime was minor.

 - The existence of any mental condition, as proven by a certified medical practitioner: This implies that a defendant may be given a lesser sentence if their medical report verifies that they have a mental condition, although, this verdict may be accomplished with therapy and probation or electronic monitoring.